Fen line: Greater Anglia

 Greater Anglia regularly runs services between Stansted Airport and Norwich on an hourly basis via the Breckland line, running non-stop between Ely and Cambridge North.
 Class 755 units are used for this service.

-In addition to this, Greater Anglia operate a few direct services between London Liverpool Street and King's Lynn or Ely (via the West Anglia Main Line).
-These services operate only run during the morning and evening peaks, and use Class 720 units.
+Until the timetable change in May 2023, Greater Anglia ran a few direct services between London Liverpool Street and King's Lynn or Ely (via the West Anglia Main Line).
+These services operated only during the morning and evening peaks.
+After the alterations, these services only run to and from Ely, and King's Lynn no longer has any direct services to London Liverpool Street.

 CrossCountry

 The section between Cambridge and Ely is also used non-stop by CrossCountry services from Stansted Airport (and onward to Birmingham New Street via Peterborough and Leicester).
 Class 170 units are used for this service.

 Signalling

 The line is double tracked except between Littleport and Downham Market and between Watlington and King's Lynn where it is bi-directionally signalled single track.
 In the Down direction, the entrance to the single line sections is protected additionally by SPAD indicators.

 Signal boxes controlling the line are;